gaverhae/blog/books/types-and-programming-languages/README.md

 if false then 0 else 1
 ```

-whih evaluates to _"What's a '1'?"_, and
+which evaluates to _"What's a '1'?"_, and

 ```plaintext
 iszero (pred (succ 0))